 - S. HIgh St., Columbus, OH

 - On the east side of S. High St. just south of W. Broad St. A little plaque on a little rock in the planting area next to the entrance to the underground parking garage.
+Behind an iron fence, under a small tree, just up the path a few feet on your left, from the entrance to the garage.

 The plaque in question (and the rock it is mounted to) was moved to the northwest corner of the Ohio Statehouse grounds, presumably during the extensive renovations that Capitol Square underwent between 1989 and 1993.
 It sits near the entrance to the underground parking complex on the corner of High and Broad.[Paul Kownacki, 03/11/2009]